dioni-dev/dioni-dev/README.md

-# Hi there! 👋 I'm Dionisio Pozo
+# Welcome to my GitHub! 👋 I'm Dionisio Pozo

-I'm a passionate **Cloud Platform Engineer** :cloud: with experience in building and managing scalable and reliable infrastructures.
-I love learning new technologies and am constantly seeking opportunities to grow professionally and personally.
+I'm a dedicated **Cloud Platform Engineer, DevOps Specialist, and SRE** :cloud: with a robust background in building and managing scalable, secure, and reliable infrastructures.
+I thrive on leveraging my expertise in cloud engineering and cybersecurity to create innovative solutions that drive business success.
+I'm passionate about embracing new challenges and am constantly exploring cutting-edge technologies to broaden my skill set and enhance my professional growth.

 ## 👨‍💻 About Me

-Skilled in Python, Java, and Golang, I am proficient in tools such as Docker, Kubernetes, CI/CD, Jenkins, Git, Terraform, and Ansible, with experience across AWS, Azure, and GCP cloud platforms.
+Skilled in Python and Golang, I am proficient in tools such as Docker, Kubernetes, CI/CD, Jenkins, Git, Terraform, and Ansible, with experience across AWS, Azure, and GCP cloud platforms.

-When I'm not delving into the cloud world, I love exploring nature and reading, always eager to learn more about the world.
+I am deeply committed to personal and professional development, continuously seeking out the latest advancements in technology to stay at the forefront of the cloud engineering field.
+My career is driven by a passion for solving complex problems and a relentless pursuit of knowledge, which I foster through ongoing education and hands-on experiences.

+Outside of my technical endeavors, I am an avid nature explorer and reader, always keen to understand more about the world around me.
+This curiosity not only fuels my professional career but also my personal growth, as I believe that a well-rounded individual brings innovative perspectives and resilient solutions to any team.

 ## 🛠️ Technical Skills